wootfish/eli.sohl.com/drafts/theseus-revamp.md

 details on the handshake, see [here](https://gitweb.torproject.org/torspec.git/tree/rend-spec-v3.txt#n1775) and [here](https://gitweb.torproject.org/torspec.git/tree/tor-spec.txt#n1102).

-This is fantastic.
 Up to this point, encryption for Theseus has been specified through the Noise Protocol Framework.
 I am still a huge fan of Noise, but I think it may not be necessary given the level of security automatically provided by onion services.
-Dropping Noise as a Theseus component would permit _substantial_ simplifications to the Theseus codebase.
+Dropping Noise as a Theseus component would permit _substantial_ simplifications to the Theseus codebase and test suite, which would be fantastic.

-The major drawback to dropping Noise would be a loss of flexibility.
+The major drawback to dropping Noise is a loss of flexibility.
 Noise offers out-of-the-box support for mutual authentication, rekeying, and other attractive features.
 Mutual authentication in particular is necessary for confirming that a peer owns whatever onion address they claim to own.
 We would need to build out something else to provide this functionality.